andrewt3000/MachineLearning/README.md

 Machine Learning is a sub-field of artificial intelligence that uses data to generate predictive models.

 #### 3 Types of machine learning
 1. Supervised learning - learns using labeled training data.
-Training data has input and output.
+Training data has features and labels.
 2. Unsupervised learning - learns using unlabled training data.
-Training data is input but has no output.
+Training data has features but no labels.
 Algorithm finds structure.
 Clustering is an example of unsupervised learning.
-Examples: social network analysis, market segmentation, astronomical data analysis.
 3. Reinforcement learning - an agent interacts with an environment and learns to take action by maximizing a cumulative reward.

 #### 2 Types of machine learning problems